7Block Labs

 Example:

-• Conduct comprehensive legal audits across jurisdictions.
+• Carry out thorough legal audits in different jurisdictions.

 Best Practice: